merative/spm-kubernetes/docs/01-PREREQ/spm-build.md

 ## Build the SPM server

-To build the SPM server, run the following shell script:
+To build the SPM server, run the following command:

 ```shell
 ./build.sh clean server